geo-python/site/source/lessons/L2/git-basics.rst

     $ git status

-Git should tell you that it detected untracked files.
+Git should tell you that it detected untracked files:

 .. code-block:: bash